eqlabs/pathfinder/README.md

 # have a caching proxy in front of the actual Sequencer gateway.
 If you're unsure
 # of what this does, then you don't need it.
 sequencer-url = "https://..."
+# Set the number of Python subprocesses pathfinder starts.
+These processes are used
+# to service the `starknet_call` JSON-RPC method and their number limits the maximal
+# number of call requests that can be processed in parallel.
+Defaults to 2.
+python-subprocesses = 2

 [ethereum]
 # This is required and must be an HTTP(s) URL pointing to your Ethereum node's endpoint.